cardillan/mindcode/doc/syntax/SYNTAX.markdown

 Mindcode program is a sequence of expressions or statements.
 Semicolons separate statements and expressions, as in `a = 5; b = 10;`.
 Expressions have a value: `1 + 2` is an expression whose value is `3`.
 Whitespace (spaces, tabs, new-line characters) serves to separate individual _tokens_: keywords, identifiers, operators, and so on, but is otherwise ignored.
 Indentation, while recommended, is ignored by the compiler.

-Mindcode identifiers and keywords are case-sensitive -- `if` is different from `If` (first is a keyword, the second is not and could - but shouldn't - be used as a variable or function name).
+Mindcode identifiers and keywords are case-sensitive -- `if` is different from `If` (first is a keyword, the second is not and could be used as a variable or function name).

 A text enclosed between `/*` and `*/` is a comment that can span several lines.
 Additionally, anything following a `//` is a comment till the end of the line.
 Comments are completely ignored by Mindcode.